Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Climbing in Manikia

-On the north side of the main valley, there are a few small sectors with mostly routes in the 6’s, and (so far) only a handful of 7’s and 8’s.
+On the north side of the main valley, there are a few small sectors with mostly routes in the 6’s, and (so far) a handful of 7’s and 8’s.

 After passing Manikia, there are two other climbing areas: Canyon (south-oriented) and North Face.
 They face each other.